 Switzerland’s 21 living ex-presidents: a world record

-Britain has eight, the United States has five, France and Germany have only two.
+Britain has eight, the United States has five, France has only two.
 Switzerland, however, has 21 members of the “Living Former Presidents Society”.
 What does this record say about the country’s political stability and leadership?

 Very little.
 It’s largely a trick question.
 Switzerland’s unique rotating one-year presidency can’t be compared with the head of government in any other country (the chancellor in Germany and prime minister in Britain).